Excerpts from Jim Conrad's

 A closer look revealed no outstanding features, no distinct nodes or reproductive structures, just occasionally branching, cylindrical stems that felt spongy and rubbery.
 One rather subtle feature that helped with identification was that where the stems branched, the stem below the branching was slightly flattened.
 You can see this below:

-Dead Man's Fingers, CODIUM DECORTICATUM, close-up
+Dead Man's Fingers, CODIUM FRAGILE, close-up

 This is one of a group of species of green algae of the genus Codium, of which about 50 species are recognized, called Dead Man's Fingers.
 When the tide is out and they hang limply from rocks they're attached to, that's when they look like lifeless, green fingers.

-In fact, people eat Dead Man's Fingers, too.
 Green Deane of Eat the Weeds fame writes that "Raw Codium has an earthy flavor, much like oysters, and is full of vitamins and fatty acids."
 He also says that in Hawaii it's eaten raw, often with tomatoes.
 It shouldn't be cooked or blanched because it becomes mushy and disintegrates from the heat.
 In Japan it's preserved in salt.